arangodb/arangodb/Documentation/DocuBlocks/Rest/Views/post_api_view_arangosearch.md

 A primary sort order can be defined to enable an AQL optimization.
-If a query iterates over all documents of a View, wants to sort them by attribute values and the (left-most) fields to sort by as well as their sorting direction match with the *primarySort* definition, then the `SORT` operation is optimized away.
+If a query iterates over all documents of a View, wants to sort them by attribute values and the (left-most) fields to sort by as well as their sorting direction match with the `primarySort` definition, then the `SORT` operation is optimized away.
-This option is immutable.<br/>
+This option is immutable.

 Expects an array of objects, each specifying a field (attribute path) and a sort direction (`"asc` for ascending, `"desc"` for descending):
 `[ { "field": "attr", "direction": "asc"}, … ]`